Evolutionary dynamics of time-resolved social interactions: Introduction

 \section{Introduction}

-The organizational principles driving the evolution and development of natural and social large-scale systems, including populations of bacteria, ant colonies, herds of predators and human societies, rely on the cooperation of a large population of unrelated agents \cite{penni05,penni09,maynard95}.
-Even if cooperation seems to be a ubiquitous property of social systems, its spontaneous emergence is still a puzzle for scientists since cooperative behaviors are constantly threatened by the natural tendency of individuals towards self-preservation and the never-ceasing competition among agents for resources and success.
-The preference of selfishness over cooperation is also due to the higher short-term benefits that a single (defector) agent obtains by taking advantage of the efforts of cooperating agents.
-Obviously, the imitation of such a selfish (but rational) conduct drives the system towards a state in which the higher benefits associated to cooperation are no longer achievable, with dramatic consequences for the whole population.
-Consequently, the relevant question to address is why cooperative behavior is so common, and which are the circumstances and the mechanisms that allow it to emerge and persist.
+The organizational principles driving the evolution and development of natural and social large-scale systems, including populations of bacteria, ant colonies, herds of predators, and human societies, rely on the cooperation of large populations of unrelated agents \cite{penni05,penni09,maynard95}.
+Even if cooperation seems to be a ubiquitous property of social systems, its spontaneous emergence is still a puzzle for scientists, since cooperative behaviors are constantly threatened by the natural tendency of individuals towards self-preservation and the never-ceasing competition among agents for resources and success.
+The preference for selfishness over cooperation is also due to the higher short-term benefits that a single (defector) agent obtains by taking advantage of the joint efforts of cooperating agents.
+Obviously, the imitation of such selfish (but rational) conduct drives the system towards a state in which the higher benefits associated with cooperation are no longer achievable, with dramatic consequences for the whole population.
+Consequently, the relevant question to address is why cooperative behavior is so common in nature and society, and what are the circumstances and the mechanisms that allow it to emerge and persist.